phutchins/dimo-node/README.md

 gcloud auth application-default login
 ```

-CD to each stack directory [ infrastructure | dependencies | application ] and
-do the following

 Initialize Pulumi
 ```
-# This will as you to name the stack, you can use the default <dev> name
+# This will ask you to name the stack, you can use the default <dev> name
 pulumi stack init
 ```